CZ-NIC/knot-resolver/doc/config-cache.rst

 Cache
 =====

-Cache in Knot Resolver is stored on disk and also shared between :ref:`systemd-multiple-instances` so resolver doesn't lose the cached data on restart or crash.
+Cache in Knot Resolver is shared between :ref:`multiple workers <config-multiple-workers>` and stored in a file, so resolver doesn't lose the cached data on restart or crash.

 To improve performance even further the resolver implements so-called aggressive caching for DNSSEC-validated data (:rfc:`8198`), which improves performance and also protects